snikhileha/HTML-CSS-Project---HTML-CSS-Mini-Project---2wcraxxtk27v/README.md

 - Navigation menu to navigate over different pages.
 - Responsive website.
 - Javascript function to toggle menu in mobile view.
-- Bootstrap-CDN to use icons.
+- Bootstrap-CDN to use icons(menubar,close button for menu in mobile view, fecebook, twitter,instagram in footer).
 - Beautiful hover on images, paragraphs and details etc.